All our installations are carried out in accordance with BS7533, part 3 by our own highly trained crews.

-During this preparation stage it is important for us to establish the correct levels for drainage purposes.
+During this preparation stage, it is important for us to establish the correct levels for drainage purposes.
 If the area is flat we will create a slight slope during the excavation.
-This needs to be a drop of 25mm over 1 metre across the width (1:40) and 25mm over 2 metres along the length (1.80).
+This needs to be a drop of 25mm over 1 metre across the width (1:40) and 25mm over 2 metres along the length (1:80).

-If the area slopes towards the property then drainage channels, gullies or a soak away will be necessary.
+If the area slopes towards the property then drainage channels, gullies or a soakaway will be necessary.
 These will be installed at this stage along with any recessed manhole covers that may be necessary.

 All edge restraints are installed by setting firmly in concrete to the correct levels and haunched.
 Restraints can be kerb edgings, pre-cast edging, or blocks themselves.
 The blocks can be laid with the short side against the edge (a header or soldier course) or long ways against the edge (a single or double stretcher course) depending on your personal preference.

 The sub-base material (MOT type 1) is then laid within the edge restraints and compacted firmly with the plate vibrator to ensure there are no voids.
 At this stage we spread the sharp sand to a depth of 50mm, compacting it with the plate vibrator.
-A further 15mm of sharp sand is then spread over the area as a loose screed and levelled by drawing a rigid piece of timber across it.
+A further 15mm of sharp sand is then spread over the area as a loose screed and leveled by drawing a rigid piece of timber across it.
 This becomes the laying surface.